readium/architecture/proposals/000-composite-fetcher-api.md

   * The link from which the resource was retrieved
   * It might be modified by the `Resource` to include additional metadata, e.g. the `Content-Type` HTTP header.
   * Link extensibility can be used to add additional metadata, for example:
-    * A `ZipFetcher` might add a `compressedLength` which could then be used by the position list factory [to address this issue](https://github.com/readium/architecture/issues/123).
+    * A `ZIPFetcher` might add a `compressedLength` which could then be used by the position list factory [to address this issue](https://github.com/readium/architecture/issues/123).
     * Something equivalent to the `Cache-Control` HTTP header could be used to customize the behavior of a parent `CachingFetcher` for a given resource.
 * (lazy) `length: Result<Long, ResourceError>`
   * Data length from metadata if available, or calculated from reading the bytes otherwise.